Lightning-AI/pytorch-lightning/docs/source-pytorch/common/checkpointing_basic.rst

 .. warning::

-   The parameter `resume_from_checkpoint` has been deprecated in recent versions of PyTorch Lightning.
+   The argument `resume_from_checkpoint` has been deprecated in versions of PyTorch Lightning >= 1.0.0.
    Please use the `ckpt_path` argument in the `fit()` method instead.

 Incorrect (deprecated) usage: